 Native and endemic plants grown at the James H. Ackerman Native Plant Center, an important element of CHIRP, are outplanted to give native plant communities the edge needed to repopulate areas formerly occupied by the weeds.
 Fortifying existing native habitats allows them to re-establish dominance over invasives vying for natural resources.

-The Conservancy’s Catalina Habitat Restoration and Improvement Program (CHIRP) aims to control the spread of invasive plants as well as to restore areas that have been cleared of weeds.
+The Conservancy’s Catalina Habitat Improvement and Restoration Program (CHIRP) aims to control the spread of invasive plants as well as to restore areas that have been cleared of weeds.
 To make a donation in support of the CHIRP program, note it on your check and mail it to: Catalina Island Conservancy, PO Box 2739, Avalon, CA 90704.
 Or specify your wishes and donate online.